Four Need-to-Know Ways to Avoid a Cluttered Website

 So, take some time right now to focus on the following four ways to make sure your website doesn’t cause people to scramble for the “X” button:

-- Position text in a way that it isn’t punching your potential clients in the face as soon as they click on your page.
-This can be done by utilizing drop-down menus, having an appropriate amount of white space surrounding the text and simply keeping the amount of text low.
-Of course, you want your site to have content, but don’t put it all on one page, instead, for example, your site can feature a blog that can serve as an excellent place for your content to live.
-You can have a separate FAQ page that can provide a lot of information about your company, how it works and products/services without having it all jammed on the first page that people see.
+Position text in a way that it isn’t punching your potential clients in the face as soon as they click on your page.
+This can be done by utilizing drop-down menus, having an appropriate amount of white space surrounding the text, and simply keeping the amount of text low.
+Of course, you want your site to have content, but don’t put it all on one page.
+For example, your site can feature a blog that can serve as an excellent place for your content to live.
+You can have a separate FAQ page that can provide a lot of information about your company, how it works, and products/services without having it all jammed on the first page that people see.

-- Limit Choices and Information – Your website does not have to contain every single bit of information about your company, nor does it need to all be in one place.
+Your website does not have to contain every single bit of information about your company, nor does it need to all be in one place.
 Remember, you want to feature the basics and provide information on how your customers can engage with you if they want to know more.
 In fact, you might be thinking that providing a large amount of information is helpful and what your customers want.
-However, a recent study shows that the opposite is true and “too many options create anxiety and leave us less satisfied.”
+Too many options create anxiety and leave us less satisfied.

-- This same concept needs to be applied to your website.
-What works one week may not work the next, and if it stays the same, then customers are likely going to look for a more updated site because they will assume that company is more “in-the-know.”
+This same concept needs to be applied to your website.
+What works one week may not work the next.
+If it stays the same, then customers are likely going to look for a more updated site because they will assume that company is more “in-the-know”.
 Make it a priority to regularly check your website for any areas where it might be outdated and fix it as needed.
-This way potential customers will associate your website with a driven company that keeps up with the latest trends.
+This way, potential customers will associate your website with a driven company that keeps up with the latest trends.

 Your website should make it obvious from the very beginning in a clear and understandable way, WHAT your company does, WHY consumers need your product and/or service and HOW they can get more information.